Integrating onchain Stamp data

 Retrieving a score

 Passport scores are calculated by summing weights assigned to each specific Stamp.
-Gitcoin have defined a list of Stamp weights that are used when scoring is done by the smart contract.
+Passport has defined a list of Stamp weights that are used when scoring is done by the smart contract.
 The contract exposes a public function, getScore()

 that returns the Passport score for a given user.
 You can call the function in the same way as for getPassportInfo()